KauzClay/docs-tap/supply-chain/reference/api/supplychain.hbs.md

 Every `status.conditions[]` in Tanzu Supply Chain resources follows a [strict set of conventions](statuses.hbs.md).

-The top-level condition type is `Ready` as SupplyChain is a "living" resource.
+The top-level condition type is `Ready` as SupplyChain is a Living resource.

 The sub-types are: